autodesk-platform-services/aps-acc.issues.api-postman.collection/README.md

 ## Description

-This repository provides a postman collection that demonstrates the usage of [Issues API for Autodesk Construction Cloud](https://forge.autodesk.com/en/docs/acc/v1/overview/field-guide/issues/)(ACC) .
+This repository provides a postman collection that demonstrates the usage of [Issues API for Autodesk Construction Cloud](https://aps.autodesk.com/en/docs/acc/v1/overview/field-guide/issues/) .

 The API supports **3 legged token** only.

-As of April 15th, 2022, ACC Issues API is **preview beta**.

 ## What's Postman?